Canadian Grand Prix: Mosport Park and Mont-Tremblant (1967–74, 1976–77)

-Montreal
+Montreal (1978–86, 1988–2008, 2010–2019, 2022–present)

 The first winner in Montreal was Quebec native Villeneuve, driving a Ferrari.
 1979 saw circuit layout modifications to make it faster, and Australian Alan Jones win, and he then won the 1980 race and the Drivers' Championship that year.
 1980 also saw a big startline pile-up with involved Jones's Brazilian championship rival Nelson Piquet after he and Jones collided going into the very fast Droit du Casino corner.
 Piquet jumped into his spare car with a more powerful qualifying engine; but the engine blew up and Piquet retired from the race.
 Frenchman Jean-Pierre Jabouille's season and F1 racing career came to an end when he crashed his Renault head-on into a tire wall.
 He had badly broken legs; it took the tall Frenchman months to recover.
-1981 saw a rain-soaked event in which near end of the race, Villeneuve demonstrated his car control skill when the front wing of his Ferrari was askew from a crash and he drove on to third place with the car in this condition.
+1981 saw a rain-soaked event in which near the end of the race, Villeneuve demonstrated his car control skills when the front wing of his Ferrari was askew from a crash and he drove on to third place with the car in this condition.
 Frenchman Jacques Laffite took what was to be his last F1 victory, followed by Briton John Watson and Villeneuve.